Catholic Church in Bronx, NY

 Dear Friends of St. Theresa Parish:

 If you visit our church, you will see signs that simply say “WELCOME.”
 I think that is a symbol of what St. Theresa’s Parish is supposed to be, indeed what it has been for so many past years and, please God, will always be—a place of welcome.
-In particular at this pandemic tine, our church stands as a reminder that the Lord welcomes all to His house, to pray for themselves, for their families and for us all.
+Our church stands as a reminder that the Lord welcomes all to His house, to pray for themselves, for their families and for us all.

 We welcome so many people:

 This is what St. Theresa’s Parish is all about—a place of welcome.
 We invite you to come and join us.
-We want you to know that we take every precaution to keep people safe in our church—sanitizing after each Mass and making hand sanitizer available, We are happy to say that we offer you a SAFE WELCOME.
+The Lord is waiting—and so are we!

 We encourage you to read about our church on this website.
 This website tells a story of welcome of which we are very proud.
 Then come to Sunday Mass, If you do, I think you will understand what we mean when we say “Welcome.”
 We hope you will take up our invitation.